 19. Stuff yourself with Pad Thai

 Don’t even bother telling me you’ve been to Chiang Mai unless you can list at least 5 occasions where you ate Pad Thai.
 Alright, that’s a bit harsh, I take that back.
 But you should definitely eat as much of it as you can as each restaurant has their own way of preparing the dish.
 Some are sweeter, some are lighter and others have a drier consistency.
 But at a few dollars a plate, it’s easy to eat it at least once a day!
 Find Chiang Mai’s best Pad Thai here.

 Sticky what?
 Yep, there is such a thing as a sticky waterfall and it is in Chiang Mai.
 Or, nearby.
 Why is it called the sticky waterfall?
 Because it looks like it’s going to be very slippery and as though you could hurt yourself badly if you tried to climb on it.
 But the truth is, the rocks are sticky and help you grip on.
 It’s weird and it’s wonderful and a great way to spend some time in Chiang Mai.
 Just be sure to visit on a weekday as weekends are nuts.
 Find the Bua Thong Sticky Waterfall here.

 21. Temple crawl

 There are hundreds of temples in and around Chiang Mai.
-If you’re up for the challenge, strap on your walking shoes, charge up your camera battery and walk around town photography and finding as many as you possible can.
+If you’re up for the challenge, strap on your walking shoes, charge up your camera battery and walk around town photography and finding as many as you possibly can.
 Each one is slightly different, but most are bright white with gold detailing and bright coloured tiles.
 Find out more about temples in Chiang Mai here.